 If we look back in history, there is no shortage of intelligent, feisty and fearless women warriors who did what was deemed impossible during their era.
 From turning a bad situation into a successful one to plunging into Niagra Falls in a barrel to driving a stagecoach to being the first women to fly, these women have impressed the world.
 They dared to make a difference not only in their lives then but made a huge difference in our lives today.
 How we admire and emulate these women of long ago.
 Check out these fantastic books that are devoted to the brave women in our history.

 Amelia Earhart has long been hailed as an aviation pioneer from the 1920’s and 30’s.
-She was the first woman to fly solo across the Atlantic Ocean.
+Amelia made fame by being the first woman to fly solo across the Atlantic Ocean.
 This book goes into Amelia’s history, starting as a young girl growing up in Kansas in the early 1900’s all the way to July 2, 1937, when Amelia and Fred disappeared.

 At age seven she designed and built a rollercoaster in their garden.
 At a Toronto airfield, she became enamored with airplanes and decided she was going to learn to fly.
 Did you know that a female pilot, Anita Snook, taught Amelia how to fly?
 Amelia left a big impact in aviation history.

 Marie Curie is a famous scientist who discovered radium and polonium.
 As a young child, she was incredibly smart and found learning easy.
 In fact, she didn’t need anyone to teach her to read.
 But, girls in Russia were not allowed to go to university.
 She joined her sister Bronia in Paris and went to the world-famous Sorbonne University where she studied physics and mathematics.
 In 1894, she met Pierre Curie, a brilliant scientist working at the Sorbonne.
 They were married and began making discoveries.